(last updated 6 May 2018)

 The Perth Metropolitan Cemeteries Board index shows that Caroline's third husband, David Byers, died at Fremantle on 15 December 1961 and is also buried in the Fremantle cemetery.
 As noted above, Caroline and Richard Hickmott had two children before the latter's death in 1910, one born before and one just after his death:

 1) Myrtle Nellie Hickmott (1905-1974) who married James Scheerer Brooke (1903-1989) in Western Australia in 1927.
 Born at Fremantle, James (pictured in the photo below) was the ninth child of Dublin-born Charles Brooke and his wife Johanna Caroline Scheerer who he married at St Mary's Cathedral in Sydney in 1883.
 After living for a time in NSW, the family moved to Western Australia sometime around the turn of the century and settled in Fremantle where Charles worked as a tailor.
 They both died and are buried in Fremantle, Charles in 1936 and Johanna the previous year.
 The Australian electoral rolls show that James and Myrtle lived all their married lives in Fremantle where James worked as a clerk and later an accountant.
 They too both died in Fremantle, Myrtle in 1974 and James fifteen years later.
 Graeme Hickmott tells us that James and Myrtle had two daughters: 1) Betty Ruth Brooke, who was born at Fremantle in 1930 and married Walter Kershaw Shankland (1921-2013) there in 1955.
-The death notices published in The West Australian told us that Walter 'passed away at Wongan Hills Hospital on 14 June 2013, aged 92.
+The death notices published in The West Australian tell us that Walter 'passed away at Wongan Hills Hospital on 14 June 2013, aged 92.
 Loving husband of Betty, father of Dean, Elizabeth, Jeannie and Craig [and] father-in-law of Leonie, Ron and Jessie'; and 2) Nancy Rose Brooke who was born at Fremantle in 1933 and married Rodney Hanson Carter (1933-2011), who worked as a bank manager, in East Fremantle in 1956.
 Rodney and Nancy had two children - Ian Brooke Carter who married Deborah Boucher in Western Australia in 1988 and Alison Jane Carter who married Joseph James Hardinge in WA in 1983 - and four grandchildren all born in Western Australia: Brooke Sarah Carter (1991), Kodi Maree Carter (1994), Joshua Nicholas Hardinge (1991) and Samuel Reid Hardinge (1993).